FAQs

-It is a Top to Toe check using a dermatoscope for visually abnormal moles by a female specialist nurse - recommended for all adults.
+It is a Top to Toe check for visually abnormal moles using a dermatoscope by a specialist nurse and is recommended for all adults.
 It also includes a check for Atypical Mole Syndrome.
-The appointment can take up to 45 minutes.
+The appointment can take up to 40 minutes.

-How much does a Whole Body Mole Check Cost?
+How much does a Full Body Mole Check Cost?

-This service is £175 ,although discounts are available for couples who book for appointments at the same time.
+This service is £195, although discounts are available when booking appointments for two patients at the same time.
 Payment is required in full at the time of booking and is refundable if cancelled or re-arranged in accordance with the booking Terms and Conditions.

 What is Atypical Mole Syndrome?